 A society that does these things to other societies, will eventually do it to people in that society, leading to violence.
 As the government steps in to prevent this violence, the government will give itself enormous power, and do the same things to people who were trying to do them to others.
 The corporations will steal money by manipulation, and the government will steal it via taxes.
 The corporations will control people’s lives through propaganda, and the government will do it by force.
 The corporations will tell people that their selfishness is good for the people, and the government will tell people that their atrocities are meant to protect everyone.
 Then, people, corporations, and governments will fight each other, the truthful people will be marginalized and silenced, and nobody will be able to get anything done by agreement or consensus.
 If it is done, it is by force, coercion, threats, violence, and brutality.
 You cannot discuss morals or sin anymore, because you destroyed it.

 The collapse of the Western edge is not a question of if, but only of when.
-That edge exists as long as the people free of conscience are united in their exploitation of others hindered by their conscience.
+That edge exists as long as the people free of conscience are united in their exploitation of others who are still hindered by their conscience.
 This is not a permanent situation, and hence, the edge that the West has over others is not permanent.
 As more people begin to lose their conscience, the criticisms by those who have been hiding their immorality under a moral façade for a long time would be rejected as the critique of a kettle calling the pot black.

 Retaliation Against Exploitation